Omni-Router: Sharing Routing Decisions in Sparse Mixture-of-Experts for Speech Recognition

 Mixture-of-experts (MoE) architectures have expanded from language modeling to automatic speech recognition (ASR).
 Traditional MoE methods, such as the Switch Transformer, route experts independently within each layer.
 Our analysis reveals that routers in most layers make expert choices that are not strongly correlated with the choices of the routers in other layers.
 To increase the cooperation between experts in different layers and encourage greater specialization, we use a shared router across different MoE layers.
 We call this model Omni-router Transformer.
 Extensive experiments on a large-scale pseudo-labeled dataset and evaluations across 10 diverse, out-of-domain ASR benchmarks demonstrate that the Omni-router Transformer is able to achieve lower training loss and consistently outperform dense and Switch Transformer models, reducing average word error rates by 11.2% and 8.2%, respectively, while providing structured expert usage and improved robustness to diverse data.

-January 12, 2026research area Data Science and Annotation, research area Speech and Natural Language Processing
+July 6, 2026research area Methods and Algorithms, research area Speech and Natural Language Processing